-1. They are not organized but they think they are
+1. ENFPs are not organized, but they think they are

 2. They are always late

-- they are bad at estimating time needed to accomplish a task,
+they are bad at estimating the time needed to accomplish a task,

-3. They constantly change the way they do things
+3. They always change the way they do things

 5. They are noncommittal